 XSD maxOccurs

 Note that validation is distinct from the checking of DFDL assert or discriminator predicates.
-When a DFDL discriminator or assert is used to discriminate a choice or other point of uncertainty when parsing, then that dfdl:assert or dfdl:discriminator is essential to parsing and it is evaluated irrespective of whether validation is enabled or disabled.
+Both DFDL asserts and discriminators are essential to parsing and are evaluated irrespective of whether validation is enabled or disabled.

 There is also a function dfdl:checkConstraints available in the DFDL Expression language.
-This can be used to explicitly include checking of the XSD facet constraints as part of parsing a specific element.
-Such checking is part of parsing and does not create validation errors.
+This can be used to explicitly include checking of the XSD constructs as part of parsing a specific element.
+Such checking is part of parsing and does not create Validation Errors.
 See Section 18.5.3 DFDL Functions for details.

 Unparser Infoset Augmentation Algorithm

+As unparsing progresses and fills in these defaultable and calculated elements, these new item values augment the Infoset, that is, make it bigger.

-The unparsing algorithhm starts from a DFDL Infoset, and it begins by augmenting the Infoset by filling in default values for reqired elements that are not present, and for calculated elements by use of the dfdl:outputValueCalc property (see section 17 Calculated Value Properties).
+The unparsing algorithm fills in default values for required elements that are not present, and computes calculated elements by use of the dfdl:outputValueCalc property (see Section 17 Calculated Value Properties).

-An element declaration in the schema describes a potentially represented item if that element declaration does not have a dfdl:inputValueCalc property (see section 17 Calculated Value Properties).
-Whether the element declaration describes an item that is actually represented or not depends on whether the element declaration is for an optional element and whether the element has a corresponding value in the augmented Infoset.

-In expressions, the function dfdl:contentLength() and dfdl:valueLength() can be called to determine the length of an item.
-If an element declaration is not potentially represented, then these functions are defined to return 0.

 When unparsing, an element declaration and the Infoset are considered as follows.
 An implementation MAY use any technique consistent with this algorithm:

 If the element declaration has a dfdl:outputValueCalc property, then the expression which is the dfdl:outputValueCalc property value is evaluated and the resulting value becomes the value of the element item in the augmented Infoset.
 Any pre-existing value for the Infoset item is superseded by this new value.